kaitlynmchugh/soundscape2022spring/README.md

+# Last Night at Slashfest

+Welcome to Slashfest!
+*Home of the best food and best scares in the entire continental USA*

+At Slashfest, you'll find everything the horror-lovers and thrill-seekers in your life could ever need.
+When you step into the park, you will be immersed in what can only be described as a Halloween-wonderland.
+As you wander through the variety of houses we've set up this season, featuring *Asylum of Abandon*, *Nightmare in the Swamp*, and the newly improved and relocated *Funhouse of Terror*, watch out for any escaped inmates, rogue clowns, and chainsaw-wielding maniacs that may be lurking anywhere in the park.
+If you'd rather chase thrills than ghosts, check out our new steel coaster *Demon Slayer*, or the family favorite *Ghost Gliders*.
+Don't forget to try some of our famous freshly popped kettle-corn, fried funnel cake, and our locally sourced hot apple cider.
+Open now until October 31st!

+#

+When Erin and Zak arrive at Slashfest, they're seeking something much more exciting than jump scares, coasters, and clown costumes.
+After hearing rumors of the old funhouse being haunted, they decide to take a paranormal investigation into their own hands.
+Will they emerge with compelling evidence of the paranormal, or will they join the cast of characters tasked with terrifying the guests of Slashfest, forever?

+#

 # Project 1: Audio Narrative

 Your task in this unit is to **arrange layers of sound to convey a sense of place and story.** In assigning this, I have two main goals for you: (1) to learn how to capture sound and edit it using digital tools, and (2) to explore the affordances of sound as a medium, with particular attention to its ability to communicate *immersive environment* and *narrative pacing and change*.
 The genre of the narrative you convey is open: it could be documentary, fictional, even science-fictional.
 (The title you choose will help steer listeners' expectations, and thus their perceptions.)